Kexine/iml-project/task_2/README.md

 ## Report
-The following report describes the approach that led to our solution in (...).
+The following report describes the approach that led to our solution in [main.ipynb](main.ipynb).

 1)	Training and test data are loaded with pandas.
 Column names are defined as specified in the submission format in [train_labels.csv](train_labels.csv) and partitioned into the corresponding subtasks 1, 2 and 3.
 2)	First, we focus on subtask 1 and 2 where we perform binary classification.